jabadie/pinger/README.md

 * Audit logging for configuration changes and triggers.
 * Add state monitor state with the state saved in the DB or a shared cache.
 * Add leader election so backup instances can be deployed for redundancy.

+### Improvements and features
 * Add sharding to make horizontal scaling possible
+* Add a Datadog sidecar for container metrics
 * Add out-of-band monitors with webhooks to ensure the tests are actually running.
 In other words, monitor the monitor.
 * Add a CI tool for Terraform so I'm not applying manually and integrate with Github
 * Add continuous deployment.
 * Add granular roles for monitor and plugin configuration
+* Reduce the size of the container image.
+The base image in use at present is a bit fat.
+We sould be able to do better.

 ## Authors